MonkmanMH/DataScienceResources_draft/docs/StatisticalPractice.md

 * Hilary Parker, 2017-08-30, [Opinionated Analysis Development](https://peerj.com/preprints/3210.pdf)

-  - some of Hilary Parker's earlier / supporting thoughts on this topic can be found in [her talk "Opinionated Analysis Development" from rstudio::conf2017 (2017-01-14)](https://www.rstudio.com/resources/videos/opinionated-analysis-development/) ([slides alone at slideshare](https://www.slideshare.net/hilaryparker/opinionated-analysis-development)), as well as at [keynote at EARL SF (2017-06-15)](https://www.slideshare.net/hilaryparker/opinionated-analysis-development-earl-sf-keynote)
+  - some of Hilary Parker's earlier / supporting thoughts on this topic can be found in [her talk "Opinionated Analysis Development" from rstudio::conf2017 (2017-01-14)](https://www.rstudio.com/resources/videos/opinionated-analysis-development/) ([slides alone at slideshare](https://www.slideshare.net/hilaryparker/opinionated-analysis-development)), as well as the slides from her [keynote at EARL SF (2017-06-15)](https://www.slideshare.net/hilaryparker/opinionated-analysis-development-earl-sf-keynote)

 #### General practice and workflow